 This complexity can make it particularly challenging to study the effects that cannabis consumption can have on a person’s memory.
 Still, the studies that have been done do appear to indicate that cannabis use can have a genuine impact on a person’s ability to form memories and recall information.

-The short-term effects
+Marijuana's short-term effects

 The acute effects of cannabis on memory function have generally been studied by having study participants consume a dose of the drug and complete some form of task designed to test a different aspect of their memory recall.